 In addition to outings each month, Troop 1 plans a high adventure trip to one of the Boy Scouts of America High Adventure Bases such as the Philmont Scout Ranch in New Mexico or Allagash River in Maine.

 We ask for $3.00 per meeting plus one-time cost of the BSA Handbook (for new scouts).
 In addition, the troop asks for reimbursement to cover food costs and activity fees for each event.
 There are no other fundraising programs such as popcorn sales.

 Trained and Committed Adult Leaders:

 All adult leaders and volunteers have completed the mandated Youth Protection Training and criminal record checks per BSA Cradle of Liberty training guidelines.
 Several adults are qualified Range Safety Officers as well.
-On multiple occasions, the troop has received the Gold award for Journey to Excellence (JTE), the BSA’s new recognition program designed to encourage and reward success and measure performance.
+On multiple occasions, the troop has received the Gold award for Journey to Excellence (JTE), highest recognition from the BSA, designed to encourage and reward success and measure performance.
 Scouts will benefit from learning from individuals with a wide range of experiences.
-Adults come from a variety of backgrounds – craftsmen, teachers, attorneys, engineers, dentists, and more.
-Mike Weiss, retired as Scoutmaster on 7/2017, after leading Troop 1 for over 35 years.
-Special thanks to his traditional insights, dedication, planning events and execution of very efficient scout meetings.
-He will help in the transition of new scoutmaster, Sergio Movsessian, ensuring the scouting program is well organized, fun/diverse program schedule of trip events and safe scouting experience.
+Adults come from a variety of backgrounds – craftsmen, teachers, attorneys, engineers, dentists, chefs, and more.